etredal/Chess_App/README.md

   -If some chess pieces do not appear navigate to Assets > Assets > Sprites and right click and select Reimport.
 Keep doing this until they all appear (I hope they fix this annoying Unity bug soon).
   -Unity version 2019.3.0f3
-  -Asset credit to Ajay Karat of Devil's Work.shop http://devilswork.shop/
+  -Asset credit to Ajay Karat of Devil's Work.shop http://devilswork.shop/ -The Text inside the canvas may not be placed properly.
+When you open this project make sure the "WinnerText" and "RestartText" GameObjects are correctly positioned above and below the chess board instead of behind it.